danielegrattarola/spektral/docs/templates/creating-layer.md

     return self.propagate(x=x, a=a)
 ```

-Then, we implement the `message` function, which only needs to get the neighbours for each node.<br>
+Then, we implement the `message` function.
 The `get_i` and `get_j` built-in methods can be used to automatically access either side of the edges \(i \leftarrow j\).
 For instance, we can use `get_j` to access the node features `x[j]` of all neighbors `j`.

-If you need direct access to the edge indices, you can use the `index_i` and `index_j` attributes directly.
+If you need direct access to the edge indices, you can use the `index_i` and `index_j` attributes.

 In this case, we only need to get the neighbors' features and return them: